peckjd/cpsc318/lab01/README.md

 # Lab 1 - Lightsail Setup

 ## Submission Directions
-Please submit any required answers and OQE to Canvas.
+Please submit any required answers and objective quality evidence (OQE) to Canvas.
 Text answers should be submitted as doc, docx, or pdf.
 Images should be submitted as jpg or png.
 Documents should be named **LastName_LabNumber**.
 For example, Peck_Lab1.pdf

 ## Overview
 In this lab, you will: